techidaily/site-facebook/source/_posts/who-represents-your-online-pictures.md

 ![person using instagram on smartphone](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/instagram-phone-1.jpg)

  Even if you own the photos you upload, can websites and apps still use them?
-Some photographers upload their images for free use on[stock image websites](https://www.makeuseof.com/tag/free-stock-image-sites/) like Pixabay and Unsplash.
+Some photographers upload their images for free use on [stock image websites](https://www.makeuseof.com/tag/free-stock-image-sites/) like Pixabay and Unsplash.
 On such sites, you can use a given image or video in whatever way you'd like without having to credit the creator.

  But if you're uploading photos to cloud storage platforms, social media outlets, and similar platforms, you're not usually looking to have your photo used by others.

  Each platform has its own policy on user photo usage, but the general consensus is that your permission is required before another entity can use anything you upload.
-Instagram, for example, has stated in its[Help Centre](https://help.instagram.com/206875879493855) that, if an[advertiser wants to use your photos](https://www.makeuseof.com/i-saw-my-picture-in-an-ad-now-what/) , it must receive express permission from you.
+Instagram, for example, has stated in its [Help Centre](https://help.instagram.com/206875879493855) that, if an [advertiser wants to use your photos](https://www.makeuseof.com/i-saw-my-picture-in-an-ad-now-what/) , it must receive express permission from you.
 Otherwise, your media is off-limits.
 However, Facebook has an extra caveat here: if your profile or selected photos are listed as "Public" in your privacy settings, then the platform can use them, i.e. essentially viewing your privacy settings as having your permission.

  If you're worried about someone taking your social media photo and using it elsewhere, there are also laws in place for this.
 If your images or videos are not classified as license free, a person or company needs your permission before using them.
 If they do not seek your consent, using your content would be a breach of copyright law.